Health Indicator Report of Physical Activity: Recommended Aerobic Activity Among Adults

 Physical activity protects independently against cardiovascular disease.
 Physical activity has been shown to reduce the risk of some cancers, type 2 diabetes, stroke, and heart disease.
 Physical activity improves general physical and mental health.
 Regular physical activity helps to relieve pain from osteoarthritis.
 Regular physical activity is also known to improve effective disorders such as depression and anxiety, and increase quality of life and independent living among the elderly.
 Physical inactivity is a leading cause of premature death and also results in greater occurrence of illness.

-Individuals in higher income categories have higher rates of recommended amount of physical aerobic activity.
+Individuals in higher income categories had higher rates of engaging in the recommended amount of aerobic physical activity.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change.
 Age-adjusted to the U.S. 2000 standard population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health